What is a stye?

 Blepharitis is a chronic lid infection along the base of the eyelashes.
 If left untreated, blepharitis is essentially a regenerating reservoir of bacteria.
 When the right opportunity arises, these bacteria are able to get in the lid and cause an infection.
 Besides treating the stye itself, Vista Eye Care’s eye doctors would also want to treat the blepharitis to reduce the chances of a repeat stye infection.

-How is meibomitis related to getting a stye?
+How is MGD related to getting a stye?

-Meibomitis is an inflammatory condition in which the oil glands of the upper and lower lids are backed up and inflamed.
+MGD is an inflammatory condition in which the oil glands of the upper and lower lids are backed up and inflamed.
 The oil from these glands is instrumental in preventing the tear layer from evaporating off the front surface of the eye.
 Oil is ideally produced at a constant rate by the Meibomian glands, and the flow of this oil is outwards, away from the lids.
-When an oil gland is clogged, as it is in meibomitis, the protective one-way flow of the oil is compromised, and bacteria thrives in this stagnated condition.
-While the stye itself should certainly be treated right away, the chronic nature of the concurrent meibomitis should also be addressed.
+When an oil glands are clogged, as it is in MGD, the protective one-way flow of the oil is compromised, and bacteria can thrive while the gland exists in this stagnated condition.
+While the stye itself should certainly be treated right away, the chronic, progressive nature of the underlying MGD should also be addressed.
+We can perform a simple, painless scan called LipiScan on the Meibomian glands of the lower lids.
+This scan can determine if a patient has MGD, and based on that information we may recommend treating that disease so as to prevent the future formation of styes.

 How is a stye typically treated?